 What we do know is that limiting beliefs about what is possible can limit our potential.
-Neuroscience can address those limitng beliefs and help us have more control and so fulfill our own potential.
+Neuroscience can address those limiting beliefs and help us have more control and so fulfil our own potential.

 As soon as you know what’s going on in your brain, figuring out what you need to do to learn better becomes obvious.
 That’s why this knowledge is so important to people.

 Your brain is the product of your experience.
 There is definitely an element of use it or lose it in play here.